HexHive/retrowrite/README.md

 This section highlights the steps to get you up to speed to use retrowrite for rewriting PIC binaries.

-Retrowrite ships with two utilities to support binary rewriting:
+Retrowrite ships with an utility with the following features:
-* **rwtools.asan.asantool:** Instrument binary with binary-only Address Sanitizer (BASan).
-* **librw.rw :** Generate symbolized assembly files from binaries
+* Generate symbolized assembly files from binaries without source code
+* BASan: Instrument binary with binary-only Address Sanitizer
+* Support for symbolizing (linux) kernel modules
+* KCovariance instrumentation support

 ### Setup